Italian Empire: World War I and aftermath

 In 1914 Italy remained neutral and did not join its ally Germany in World War I. The Allies made promises and in 1915 Italy joined them.
 It was promised territorial spoils mainly from Austria and Turkey.

-Prior to direct intervention in World War I, Italy occupied the Albanian port of Vlorë in December 1914.
+Prior to direct intervention in World War I, in December 1914, Italy occupied the Albanian port of Vlorë and the Sazan Island in front of it.
+From 1916 to 1918, Italians conducted a campaign in Albania against Austrian forces (who had occupied Northern and Central Albania in pursuing the forces of Serbia and Montenegro).
 In the fall of 1916, Italy started to occupy southern Albania.
 In 1916, Italian forces recruited Albanian irregulars to serve alongside them.
 Italy, with permission of the Allied command, occupied Northern Epirus on 23 August 1916, forcing the neutralist Greek Army to withdraw its occupation forces from there.
-In June 1917, Italy proclaimed central and southern Albania as a protectorate of Italy while Northern Albania was allocated to the states of Serbia and Montenegro.
+In June 1917, general Giacinto Ferrero proclaimed the Italian-controlled territory in Albania to be independent under Italian protection.
 By 31 October 1918, French and Italian forces expelled the Austro-Hungarian Army from Albania.
-However, in 1920, an Albanian rebellion led the Italians to agree to return the occupied regions to Albania, with the exception of Sazan Island.
+However, in 1920, an Albanian rebellion led the Italians to agree to return the occupied bay of Vlorë to Albania, while they annexed Sazan Island to the Italian kingdom.

 Dalmatia was a strategic region during World War I that both Italy and Serbia intended to seize from Austria-Hungary.
 The Treaty of London guaranteed Italy the right to annex a large portion of Dalmatia in exchange for Italy's participation on the Allied side.
 From 5–6 November 1918, Italian forces were reported to have reached Lissa, Lagosta, Sebenico, and other localities on the Dalmatian coast.
 By the end of hostilities in November 1918, the Italian military had seized control of the entire portion of Dalmatia that had been guaranteed to Italy by the Treaty of London and by 17 November had seized Fiume as well.
 In 1918, Admiral Enrico Millo declared himself Italy's Governor of Dalmatia.
 Famous Italian nationalist Gabriele D'Annunzio supported the seizure of Dalmatia, and proceeded to Zara (today's Zadar) in an Italian warship in December 1918.

 At the concluding Treaty of Versailles in 1919, Italy received less in Europe than had been promised and none overseas mandate except for a promise of colonial compensations made on 7 May 1919 during the partition of Germany's colonies between France and Britain.
 To satisfy this promise, France and Britain directly or indirectly gave Italy, from 1919 to 1935, a number of territories to expand Libya (Cufra, Sarra, Giarabub, the Aouzou strip, other lands in the Sahara), Somalia (Jubaland), the Dodecanese (Kastellorizo), and Eritrea (Raheita, the Hanish islands).
 In April 1920, it was agreed between the British and Italian foreign ministers that Jubaland would be Italy's first compensation from Britain, but London held back on the deal for several years, aiming to use it as leverage to force Italy to cede the Dodecanese to Greece.